 With mammoth rocks strewn about the landscape, masses of the namesake Joshua trees, and dark skies at night, the park will captivate you if you enjoy natural wonderlands.

 In just one day in Joshua Tree National Park, you can go rock scrambling, do a short hike or two, see some gorgeous rock formations, and view the flora in the park from up close.

-Want to do a thrilling Hummer Tour through the back roads in the desert?
-Consider this tour, which combines a visit to Joshua Tree NP with a stop at the Thousand Palms Oasis, where you can view the San Andreas Fault.
+Want to do a thrilling offroad tour through the back roads in the desert?
+Consider this tour, which takes you on a 4X4 track through Joshua Tree National Park for a wilder and more unique perspective of the desert.

 #3 Ride the Palm Springs aerial tramway

 You can see the San Jacinto peak from almost anywhere in Palm Springs.
 And if you ride the Palm Springs aerial tramway, you can go up almost all the way to the top.

 The upper station of the aerial tramway is in the Mt.
 San Jacinto State Park, about 8,500 feet above sea level.
 And the tram car rotates as it climbs up the cliffs, so you can take in true 360-degree views on the 10-minute ride!